 Lake is teeming with life – here live diverse fishes.
-Deeper sediments contain evidence of extinct animals: a tooth of sabertooth tiger has been found here.
+Deeper sediments contain evidence of extinct animals: a tooth of a sabertooth tiger has been found here.

-Lake with the surrounding forest was acquired by state in 1999 and added to Edward Ball Wakulla Springs State Park.
+Lake with the surrounding forest was acquired by the state in 1999 and added to Edward Ball Wakulla Springs State Park.
 While there is ongoing fundraising for proper cleaning, some divers are gradually cleaning it already.

-Florida is the tropical paradise of mainland United States.
-Over the last century it has experienced fabulous changes, turning from forgotten, swampy badland into densely populated and rich land.
-Highlights of Florida include architecture of the late 19th and 20th century as well as its giant springs and caves.
+Florida is the tropical paradise of the mainland United States.
+Over the last century, it has experienced fabulous changes, turning from a forgotten, swampy badland into a densely populated and rich land.
+Highlights of Florida include the architecture of the late 19th and 20th centuries as well as its giant springs and caves.

-Category includes outstanding sinkholes – large natural depressions or holes, which for most part represent collapsed caves.
+This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.

 Highlighting the finest cold springs in the state, Touring the Springs of Florida features full-color photos and in-depth descriptions for each of the springs and surrounding areas.
 Detailed maps, GPS coordinates, and thorough driving directions lead you every step of the way.
 Whether you’re tubing, swimming, snorkeling, paddling, hiking, diving, or simply sightseeing, there’s a spring for you.